Chase-William/SharpHotkeys/README.md

 ### Cleaning Up:

-The Hotkey class implements the `IDisposable` interface so make sure to call the `Dispose` method when you are done with the hotkey.
+The Hotkey class implements the `IDisposable` interface so you can call `Dispose` when you are done with it to immeditely clean up.
+Otherwise the hotkey's finalizer will call `Dispose` for you when the object is being cleaned up by the GC.

 ```cs
 hotkey.Dispose();